 Cost Of Rep And Warranty Insurance

-1 to 1.5% of the limit of insurance is typically the rep and warranty insurance premium that can be negotiated.
-Such premium started off much higher than that and dropped over the years as more and more insurers entered the R&W insurance market, however it is subject to a minimum premium which varies from one insurer to another and depending on the jurisdiction.
-A minimum premium range of $30,000-$50,000 could be attained for a plain vanilla transaction in specific jurisdictions.
-Many brokers charge a consulting fee of 50-75bps of the limit of insurance, in addition to their commissions earned on the insurance and in addition to the rep and warranty insurance premium, which can be negotiated or even waived depending on the transaction.
+The overall reps and warranties insurance cost is made up of the insurer's premium, the broker's commission, and counsel's underwriting fee.
+1 to 1.5% of the limit of insurance is typically the rep and warranty insurance premium that can be negotiated on average across global jurisdictions.
+Jurisdictions with independent and active legal systems such as the US and Canada will be more expensive.
+Premium started off at 3%-4% in the early days of Rep and Warranty Insurance, however dropped over the years as more and more insurers entered the R&W insurance market, however it is subject to a minimum premium which varies from one insurer to another and depending on the jurisdiction.
+A minimum premium range of $50,000-$100,000 could be attained for a plain vanilla transaction in specific jurisdictions.
+In some jurisdictions, minimum premiums could be as high as $150,000-$200,000.
+Many international brokers charge a consulting fee of 50-75bps of the limit of insurance, in addition to their commissions earned on the insurance and in addition to the rep and warranty insurance premium, which can be negotiated or even waived depending on the transaction.
+Other brokers charge a minimum commission of $50,000.
+It is important to negotiate the broker's commission beforehand.
+Counsel's underwriting fee typically ranges between $40,000-$55,000, and that is typically non-negotiable.

 Pros And Cons Of Rep And Warranty Insurance